SenkaWolf/BetterDiscord_Anime-Theme-Pack/README.md

 # Recommended Plugins To Use Wuth This Theme
 - [StatusEverywhere](https://github.com/rauenzi/BetterDiscordAddons/tree/master/Plugins/StatusEverywhere) - Puts status ring around avatars in chat area.
 - [BetterRoleColors](https://github.com/rauenzi/BetterDiscordAddons/tree/master/Plugins/BetterRoleColors) - Adds server-based role colors to typing, voice, popouts, modals and more!
-- [Top Role Everywhere](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/TopRoleEverywhere) - Adds the highest role of a user as a tag. **If you want to get the best out of this plugin use this config [here]().
-Put it in the plugin folder when installing, you may need to restart Discord for the changes to take effect!**
+- [Top Role Everywhere](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/TopRoleEverywhere) - Adds the highest role of a user as a tag. **If you want to get the best out of this plugin use the config in `Recommended-Plugin-Configs` folder.
+Put it in the plugin folder, you may need to restart Discord for the changes to take effect!**

 # Credits
 - [Frosted Glass Theme](https://github.com/Gibbu/BetterDiscord-Themes/tree/master/FrostedGlass)